 6. English Pointer

 Although English Pointers are declining in popularity, they are a great breed.
 These dogs are known to be intelligent, easy to train, and highly affectionate.
 These characteristics allow English Pointers to mesh well with the intelligent Border Collie.

 At the same time, English Pointers are about the same size as a Border Collie and need the same amount of playtime.
 An English Pointer and Border Collie will certainly have a lot of fun playing together.

 The Belgian Shepherd is really similar to the German Shepherd.
 These dogs are larger than Border Collies.
 So, only get this breed if you are interested in having a really big dog.
 Despite their size, they are really loving and affectionate.
 They are also easy to train, which makes their size more manageable than other breeds.

 On top of the similar intelligence between these two breeds, Belgian Shepherds are really playful and have a lot of energy.
 Their large size and high energy will make them the perfect playmate for a Border Collie.

-Dalmatians have a bad rap for being aggressive, but you can get them to stay in-line if you have adequate time to train them.
-This is one of the only breeds that requires more activity than a Border Collie.
-Because they require so much exercise, they will complement the Border Collies high energy well.
+Dalmatians have a bad rap for being aggressive, but you can get them to stay in line if you have adequate time to train them.
+This is one of the only breeds that require more activity than a Border Collie.
+Because they require so much exercise, they will complement the Border Collies’ high energy well.